 How to listen to shortwave radio: Using shortwave radios

-Shortwave radio, otherwise known as high-frequency radio, was the world’s first internet.
+Shortwave radio, also known as high-frequency radio, was the world’s first internet.

 For decades, this technology has been a powerful way for people to connect with other human beings and cultures around the world.

 Shortwave signals travel massive distances (particularly at night), and you can tune them to listen to broadcasts from other countries, or even connect with friends.
 Over the years, shortwave radio lovers have emerged all over the globe.

 Today, listening to shortwave radio is one of the most popular technology pastimes.

 So, how do you use a shortwave radio?

 Learning how to listen to a shortwave radio is a process that takes plenty of time and practice.

 Tuning for stations is a lot like sifting for gold – you won’t always get results.
 However, the more you learn, and the more you connect with other people in your community, the more you’ll discover about this unique part of radio history.